MoroccoJS/MoroccoJS/source/_posts/Community-101.md

 Forked the repository?
 Alright, you now have your own copy of **MoroccoJS** that you can clone to your computer.
 Please don't forget to link the original repository to your local one as remote, so you can easily keep it up to date when something new was pushed.
 Again if you don't understand what I'm saying here, please take some time to learn Git!

 As I said earlier, this website is built with Hexo, a good static website generator written in JavaScript and runs on {% link NodeJS https://nodejs.org true %}.
-Luckily, we have a tutorial for you on how to install NodeJS on your computer {% post_link Installing-NodeJS-using-NVM-on-Linux here %}!
+Luckily, we have a tutorial for you on how to install NodeJS on your computer {% post_link How-to-install-NodeJS-on-Ubuntu-using-NVM here %}!
 Then next step after having NodeJS installed is to install Hexo and {% link Bower http://bower.io true %}, we use Bower to manage front-end dependencies.
 You can do that by typing the following lines, each one at a time, in your terminal:

 {% codeblock lang:bash %}
 npm install hexo-cli -g